 Among the competition, the doddl Cutlery Set ranks high.
 This beginner cutlery set is designed for little hands and incorporates the most critical qualities.
 It's small in size, has ergonomic and thick handles that are easy to grip, and offers decent durability.
 We also gave it bonus points for including a kid-friendly knife, which we consider valuable for mealtimes when your little eater is more advanced.

 On the flip side, the Skip Hop Zootensils Fork and Spoon scores low, mainly due to the durability of the handle's graphics.
 While hands-on testing, we observed some minor peeling on our set, causing us to wonder about the handle's long-term durability.
 Although the handle design is downright adorable, and we appreciate the extra surface area of the chunky grip for little hands, durability carries a lot of weight in this metric.
 We think other options in our review will provide better quality.

 Ease of Cleaning

-When your toddler graduates to their very own utensil set, it can be an exciting milestone.
-Of course, using a utensil takes practice, and you can expect messes, but eventually, your toddler will be a scooping and spearing champ.
-Let our recommendations help guide your decision-making, and soon enough, your toddler will be dishing-up their own meals.
+When your determined toddler is ready to feed themself, graduating to their own utensil set can be an exciting milestone.
+Of course, using a utensil takes practice, and you can expect lots of mess (got a top-ranked baby bibs?).
+But, eventually, your toddler will be a scooping and spearing champ.
+Our review with easy-grip cutlery, plus recommendations, can help you find the right utensils, and soon your toddler will be feeding themselves and learning new skills.